waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Strategic Overview

 ### Current Strategy
 - **Party Training:** My party is too reliant on G (Croconaw).
 I am currently training my two Hoothoots, my Onix (ROCKY), and my Togepi (OM).
-My current training ground is the southern part of Route 32, as I am currently trapped here.
+My current training ground is the southern part of Route 32.
 - **Party Management:** My party is full.
 I need to use a PC to deposit a Pokémon before catching a new one.
+- **Current Predicament:** I am trapped in a dead-end on Route 32 with no ESCAPE ROPE.
+I must faint my party in a wild battle to return to the last Pokémon Center.

 ### Reminders & Best Practices
 - **Tool Failures:** I must be persistent in debugging my tools.
 I will not abandon a tool just because it fails; instead, I will perform a thorough logical review.